definitelynotstarlord/SlowHeim/README.md

 ## Performance Warning!
 This modpack has 80+ mods.
 My goal was to add mods that I thought were necessary and that performed optimally as well.
 Still, it is a lot of mods and it does take a hit on performance.
-- Game startup time for me is ~3m.
+- Game startup time for me is ~2m.
 Your screen may be white and even warn you that Valheim is not responding -- just click to "wait" for the program to respond, it will load!
+- Remove/disable CustomAudio, Lord of the Rings Music to reduce load times
+- Remove/disable RenderLimits for another boost to FPS
 - Increased CPU utilization, 30%+ on a 12th gen i7-12700F
 - 18-20GB memory utilization with under 5000 total instances
 - 50% utilization on a 4070ti